HarisSistek/getting-started/scenarios/2-scenario-UpdateExistingCustomer.md

     https://<yoursite>telemagic.no:8894/rest/#420588881

-You only need to put the field you want to update or update on the existing customer.
+You only need to put the field you want to add or update on the existing customer.

 ##### Postman Examples